AnisaEJ/AnisaEJ/README.md

 - 👀 I’m interested in technology and coding.
 - 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on a website project.
-- 📫 How to reach me Discord.
+- 📫 How to reach me Discord - Princess#7484.
+- 📚 Hobbies: Reading/Writing/Coding/Gaming.
+- 💬 Ask about my Keyboard/Poem collection.
+- 🙂 Pronouns: She/her
+- 🤔 I'm looking for help in organizing my files.
 - ⚡Fun Fact: Listen to over 6 hours of music everyday. :)